joelpolizzi/DSC210-group_proj/README.md

 In the top left menu select "Settings" and Open "Accelerator".
 Select GPU P100 <br>
 <img src="images/kaggle/kaggle12.png" alt="kaggle12" width="301" height="117"><br>

 Now, turn on Internet as well in order to download the required pip packages.
-If the pip fails to update with name resolution errors then double check that internet is turned on in the settings.
+If the pip fails to update with name resolution errors then double check that internet is turned on in the settings.<br>
 <img src="images/kaggle/kaggle13.png" alt="kaggle13" width="301" height="117"><br>

 #### We are now ready to run the notebook!